elisejakob/troubalex/posts/2021-04-18-notes-on-deep-work.md

 ---
 title: Deep Work by Cal Newport
+description: "I thought Cal Newport's 'Deep Work' would be another productivity hack book.
+Turns out it's about something much harder – being deliberate about what you focus on in the first place, and defending the time you need to do it."
-description: 'Reading notes and personal take-aways from "Deep Work": myths were busted, suspicions confirmed, and feelings validated.'
+minidescription: 'Reading notes and personal take-aways from "Deep Work"'
 date: 2021-04-18
 permalink: /posts/notes-on-deep-work-cal-newport/
 social_image: /img/deep-work.jpeg